 \subsection{Image Semantic Segmentation}

-Most popular approaches for tackling Semantic Segmentation use a variant of powerful deep classification networks that have been made fully convolutionnal, with all final fully connected layers replaced by convolutions.
-That idea is at the core of the FCN paper \cite{long2015fully}.
+Most popular approaches for tackling Semantic Segmentation use a variant of powerful deep classification networks that are made fully convolutional, with all final fully connected layers replaced by convolutions.
+That seminal idea is at the core of the FCN paper \cite{long2015fully}.

-The main issue coming with this technique is that it significantly reduces the image resolution to retrieve semantic information.
-Subsequent models for semantic segmentation are built on this ``fully convolutional network'' idea and attempt to cope with the dimension reductions, while increasing the Receptive Field.
+The main issue coming with this technique is that it significantly reduces the image resolution in order to retrieve semantic information.
+Subsequent models for semantic segmentation are built as a ``fully convolutional network'' and attempt to cope with the dimension reductions, while increasing the Receptive Field.

-One commonly used techniques is to use a \textbf{decoder network} plugged after the FCN to upsample the segmentation map using transposed convolution, as first did \citet{ronneberger2015u} and \citet{badrinarayanan2017segnet} with SegNet and U-Net.
-This setup allows to merge spatially rich shallow layers into semantically rich deeper layer.
+One commonly used techniques is to use a \textit{decoder network} plugged after the FCN to upsample the segmentation map using transposed convolution, as first did \cite{ronneberger2015u} and \cite{badrinarayanan2017segnet} with SegNet and U-Net.
+This setup allows to merge spatially rich shallow layers into semantically rich deeper layers.

-Another successful technique is to avoid downsampling by using \textbf{dilated convolutions} \cite{yu2017dilated} as was popularized for segmentation in DeepLab v2 \cite{chen2017deeplab}.
-This allows to process a large field of view without having to reduce the image size, although it comes with the drawback of a larger computational complexity.
+DeepLab v2\cite{chen2017deeplab} later proposed to use \textit{dilated convolutions} \cite{yu2017dilated} to avoid downsampling.
+This allows to process images with a large field of view without having to reduce them, but it comes with a larger computational complexity.

-Finally, another successful idea is to add a so-called ``\textbf{Spatial Pyramidal Pooling}'' module \cite{he2015spatial} initially introduced for segmentation by \citet{zhao_pyramid_2016}.
-SPP pools the image simultaneously at different resolutions over a grid, which enlarges the Receptive Field.
-This allows to incorporate a larger context and to take into account higher-level semantic.
+Finally, \cite{zhao_pyramid_2016} proposed to use a ``\textit{Spatial Pyramidal Pooling}'' (SPP) module \cite{he2015spatial} for segmentation.
+SPP pools the image simultaneously at different resolutions over a grid, therefore enlarging the Receptive Field.
+This allows to incorporate a larger context, and take into account higher-level semantic.